Moving a large screen TV

 Note: TVs can be very heavy.
 It’s always better for two people to do steps 3 and 4 together for precautionary purposes.

 Moving different types of TVs

 Moving a Plasma TV.
 Plasma TVs have a double layer of glass with gas inside.
 The screen is extra fragile, so be sure to wrap it well.
 Keep the plasma TV upright at all times during packing and moving and never stack anything on top of it.
 Plasma TVs suffer the most damage when laid flat.

 Moving an LCD TV.
 LCD TVs are really lightweight, so you may be tempted to move them solo.
 However, be sure to use help so you can keep the TV upright.
 There is a thin layer of crystals between the display class (that’s why it’s called a liquid crystal display – LCD), so be sure you protect the screen well to protect the glass and liquid inside.

 Moving an LED TV.
 An LED TV is really an LED backlit LCD, so take the same precautions moving an LED TV as you would when moving an LCD TV.
 Keep LED TVs upright and protected when moving.

-If you’re moving a plasma, LCD, LED, or 3D TV, it's only natural to use a reputable moving service for all of your belongings.
-U-Pack provides affordable, safe moving for your stuff.
-And here is the best part — you are able to pack and load your stuff the way you want, but U-Pack does the driving!
+If you’re moving a plasma, LCD, LED or 3D TV, it's only natural to use a reputable moving service.
+U-Pack provides affordable, safe moving for all of your household goods.
+And here’s the best part — you’re able to pack and load the way you want, and U-Pack does the driving!

 Get a free moving quote online to see how much your move would cost, or call U-Pack at 800-413-4799.
-If you have more questions about moving a large screen TV, or moving with U-Pack, just leave a comment below.
+If you have more questions about moving a TV, or moving with U-Pack, leave a comment below.